char-lie-ho/COMM2216-user-document/docs/index.md

 ## Conventions

+When referring to buttons on the page, we will use the format **"Button"** to indicate the appearance of buttons.

-##
+## Notes and Messages

-Throughout the documentation, we will use message blocks to alert you to relevant information.
-Each possible message block, from most important to least important:
+In this documentation, we'll use message blocks to show you important information.

-""
+These blocks will help you notice warnings and notes easily.

+!!!
+Warning

+    Alerts reader to a potential risk of a specific action.

+!!!
+Note

+    Provides additional information or tips.

+!!!
+Success

+    Highlights the outcome after completing the instructions.